 I’m worried my toddler isn’t getting enough sleep.
 What is the sleep schedule I should be giving him?

-Every toddler is different, but following some basic sleep guidelines can keep your toddler healthy and happy — and do wonders for your sanity.
+Every toddler is different, but following some basic sleep guidelines can keep your toddler healthy and happy—as well as do wonders for your sanity.

-Thirteen to fourteen hours of sleep a day might seem like a lot, but it’s essential for your child’s growing body and brain.
+Thirteen to 14 hours of sleep a day might seem like a lot to you, but it’s essential for your child’s growing body and brain development.
 And don’t forget that you should sleep for seven to nine hours too—a well-rested parent is just as important as a well-rested toddler.

 Plus, more from The Bump: